~Philadelphia-Style Cheesesteak Pizza a la Melanie~

 Now that the facts are on the tailgate table, let's make a cheesesteak pizza to be proud of.

 Use your favorite pizza dough recipe and pat it out to form 2, 12"-round pizza crusts.
 There are a few pizza crust recipes here on KE, but, for my cheesesteak pizza, I use my recipe for ~ Nobody's Pizza - For the Somebody in All of Us ~.
 I choose it because it is resemblant of "the crispy chew" of a loaf of superb Italian bread.
-I make and rise this dough in the bread machine too, which frees up my hands and time to make the meat and veggie topping while the machine is working its magic for 58 minutes.
-Just click into Categories 2, 12 or 25 to get this easy recipe.
+I make and rise this dough in the bread machine too, which frees up my hands and time to make the meat (I'm demoing the Steak-ummm's today, but I highly recommend the flank steak) and veggie topping while the machine is working its magic for 58 minutes.

 Part Two: Making the Meat and Veggie Toppings